mozilla/taar-experiment-v3-shield-study/docs/DEV.md

 To debug installation and loading of the add-on, check the Browser Console that is automatically opened on start.
 (Usually accessible using Firefox's top menu at `Tools > Web Developer > Browser Console`).

-This will display Shield (loading/telemetry) and log output from the add-on.
+This will display Shield (loading/telemetry) and log output from the add-on as long as the preference `shieldStudy.logLevel` is set to `All` or similar.

 See [TESTPLAN.md](./TESTPLAN.md) for more details on how to see this add-on in action and hot it is expected to behave.